Leave a Message

 Why Needham Stands Out

-For many move-up buyers, Needham lands in a useful middle position.
 As of April 2026, Realtor.com reported a median listing price of $1.825M in Needham, compared with $2.2475M in Wellesley, $1.8815M in Newton, and $1.399M in Westwood.

-Price Comparison for Move-Up Buyers
+The Pricing Picture for Move-Up Buyers

 Town Median Listing Price Active Inventory